sergeimolinari/IDOS-PPP/README.md

 - Comparison with EU countries?

+- Add a description for each indicator to the ReadMe file.

 - Markus has changed the dataset with new observations and cutting out some countries (9 countries).
 Focus on questions/doubts.
 Focus on regions, especially MENA countries.
   Obtain analysis and data visualization from new dataset.
 Compare analysis results for